 The Company implemented an incentive bonus plan in the fourth quarter of 2021 which involves senior management whose cash compensation was reduced as part of a three-year cost reduction program.
 The plan provides for the payment of a bonus upon the achievement of specific objectives related to the development of the Company's business and prospects in Venezuela within certain time frames.
-As of September 30, 2022, the estimated maximum amount payable under the plan in the event of the achievement of the specific objectives was approximately \$3.2 million.
+As of March 31, 2023, the estimated maximum amount payable under the plan in the event of the achievement of the specific objectives was approximately \$2.8 million.
 This amount has not been recognized herein and will only be recognized when, in management's judgment, it is probable the specific objectives will be achieved.
 The plan also provides for severance payments upon the occurrence of certain events resulting in termination of employment.
-As of September 30, 2022, the Company has an accrued liability for probable severance payments of approximately \$0.5 million.
-This amount is included in general and administrative expense for the nine months ended September 30, 2022.
+As of December 31, 2022, the Company had an accrued liability for severance payments of approximately \$0.5 million which was paid during the first quarter of 2023.

-Note 9.
+Note 10.
 Income Tax:

-Income tax benefit for the nine months ended September 30, 2022 and 2021 differs from the amount that would result from applying Canadian tax rates to net loss before taxes.
+Income tax benefit for the three months ended March 31, 2023 and 2022 differs from the amount that would result from applying Canadian tax rates to net loss before taxes.
 These differences result from the items noted below:

+202 2023

-Amount
+Amount % Amount %

-Income tax benefit based on Canadian tax rates \$ 1,373,151
+Income tax benefit based on Canadian tax rates \$ 273,517 25 \$ 386,347 25

 Decrease due to:

-Different tax rates on foreign subsidiaries (215,363)
+Different tax rates on foreign subsidiaries (43,330) (4) (63,621) (4)

-Non-deductible expenses (2,016)
+Non-deductible expenses (110) - (1,256) -

-Change in valuation allowance and other (1,155,772)
+Change in valuation allowance and other (230,077) (21) (321,470) (21)

-\$ -
+\$ - - \$ - -

-No current income tax was recorded by the Company during the nine months ended September 30, 2022 and 2021.
+No current income tax was recorded by the Company during the three months ended March 31, 2023 and 2022.
 The Company recorded a valuation allowance to reflect the estimated amount of the deferred tax assets which may not be realized, principally due to the uncertainty of utilization of net operating losses and other carry forwards prior to expiration.
 The valuation allowance for deferred tax assets may be reduced if our estimate of future taxable income changes.
 As part of the US government response to the COVID-19 pandemic, the U.S. Congress passed the CARES act in late March 2020 which, among other things, allowed companies to carryback losses incurred in 2018, 2019 and 2020.
 The Company recorded an income tax benefit in prior years to reflect the carryback of U.S. taxable losses incurred in 2020 and 2019 to offset taxable income in 2018.

-The Company has an income tax receivable of \$8.1 million related to the carryback of losses as noted above and prior year overpayments resulting from revisions to management's estimates of the timing and amount of deductions available to the Company's U.S. subsidiary associated with the write-off of certain subsidiaries primarily related to the Company's previous investment in the Brisas Project.
+The Company has an income tax receivable of \$8.1 million related to the carryback of losses as noted above and prior year overpayments resulting from revisions to management's estimates of the timing and amount of deductions available to the Company's U.S. subsidiary associated with the 2017 write-off of certain subsidiaries primarily related to the Company's previous investment in the Brisas Project.
 During the second quarter of 2022, the Company received a tax refund of \$0.6 million related to the carryback of losses incurred in 2020 as noted above.
 The 2017 tax filing of the Company's U.S. subsidiary is under examination by the Internal Revenue Service.
+Additionally, Canada Revenue Agency is examining the Company's 2018 and 2019 international transactions.
 Determining our tax liabilities requires the interpretation of complex tax regulations and significant judgment by management.
-There is no assurance that the tax examination to which we are currently subject will result in favorable outcome.
+There is no assurance that the tax examinations to which we are currently subject will result in favorable outcomes.

-The components of the Canadian and U.S. deferred income tax assets and liabilities as of September 30, 2022 and December 31, 2021 were as follows:
+The components of the Canadian and U.S. deferred income tax assets and liabilities as of March 31, 2023 and December 31, 2022 were as follows: